Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Our procurement and tendering processes are set against two clear priorities:
+Our procurement and tendering processes are set against the following clear priorities:

-Each contract that we enter into should make a contribution to these two objectives.
+Each contract that we enter into should make a contribution to these objectives.

-We control our procurement through a strict process which changes depending on the value of the requirement.
+We control our commercial activity through a strict process which changes depending on the value of the requirement.
 Lower levels of spend are devolved to local engagement although there is still a strict sign off and approval process.

 This means that various procedures need to be followed.
 These procedures are dependent on the purchasing thresholds.

-Where National/Regional framework contracts exist, the procedures below will not apply.
+Where national or regional framework arrangements and contracts exist, the procedures below will not apply.
 Purchases will be called off from these contracts as and when required.
-Where multiple contractor/supplier frameworks exist, selection will either be against pre-determined contract information or by mini-competition.
+Where multiple contractor/supplier frameworks exist, selection will either be against pre-determined contract information or by further competition.

 Lincolnshire Police and the Police and Crime Commissioner for Lincolnshire operate a No PO, No Pay (no Purchase Order, no Payment) policy in respect of all purchases made by the Force from a supplier for the provision of goods, works and/or services.
 This means that invoices received without an official, valid Purchase Order number will not be processed and will be returned to the supplier unpaid.